 According to the 2018 SHMP, climate scientists studying California find that drought conditions are likely to become more frequent and persistent over the 21st century due to climate change.
-The experiences water supply agencies faced during 2013, such as reduced reservoir supply and water delivery issues underscore the need to examine the City's water storage, distribution, management, conservation, and use policies more closely.
+The experiences water supply agencies faced during 2013, such as reduced reservoir supply and water delivery issues underscore the need to examine the planning area's water storage, distribution, management, conservation, and use policies more closely.
 Decreasing snowmelt, reduced precipitation, and higher temperatures are all expected effects of climate change.
-When coupled with increasing populations and increasing demand for water in southern portions of California, these conditions may result in water shortages for City residents.
+When coupled with increasing populations and increasing demand for water in southern portions of California, these conditions may result in water shortages affecting both the City and CCUSD.
 The California Adaptation Planning Guide states that the pressure climate change places on ground water reliance during times of drought is not sustainable.
 Additionally, snowpack levels are expected to decline significantly due to reduced snowfall and faster snowmelt, leading to reduced water availability.7

-Drought conditions would affect the entirety of the planning area, and therefore all the City and CCUSD critical facilities, infrastructure systems, structures, residents and businesses are considered vulnerable to drought hazards.
+Drought conditions would affect the entirety of the planning area, and therefore all the City and CCUSD critical facilities, infrastructure systems, structures, residents, and businesses are considered vulnerable to drought hazards.
+This would include the entire population of Culver City (approximately 40,000 people) and CCUSD students/employees (approximately 7,000 students and 450 estimated staff members).
 Droughts do not typically result in physical damage to buildings and infrastructure, thus critical facilities are not at risk of destruction or structural failure.
-Instead, drought could potentially limit the availability of water supplies to City residents and businesses.
+Instead, drought could potentially limit the availability of water supplies to City residents and businesses or CCUSD facilities.